PancakeReaper/little-pancake-bot/README.md

 # little-pancake-bot

-A basic discord bot made for the Hallowed Sky Discord Server Not to be confused with Pancake Bot
+A basic discord bot made for the Hallowed Sky Discord Server.
+Not to be confused with Pancake Bot